ryantheEng/compound-ROI/README.md

 https://velocity-app.flipsidecrypto.com/velocity/visuals/7bfbccfd-3c45-472a-9163-6600251147ff/0f0ebfaa-31ed-486f-9866-19de92de1903
 (Average COMP speed in USD value)

-Using these values, we calculated the average interest of the 30 day period per market, as well as the comp value accrual over 31 days.
-As stated in the flipside table documentation, *COMP SPEED* is the rate at which COMP is distributed per block.
+Using these values, we calculated the average interest of the 30 day period per market, as well as the comp supply APY.

 ### Priming the Data
-To get the average COMP accrual rate/day, we first removed any irregularities in the data such as infinite or null values.
-We then multiplied the comp speed by the number of blocks during the specified time period (1 day).
-At this time, using Dune Analytic's community written query, I am able to see the amount of Compound users during the last 30 days is roughly ~ 300K. ([dune analytics link](https://duneanalytics.com/queries/1010/5530?fbclid=IwAR3TcBocoadY20EPwStW6LcG8PdecVd4Zo2TyyfUIPlm2tMfPM1QuyoKjtk))

 See the 31 day average APYs and COMP value accrued/day in the following output:

 ![Average APY and COMP](/outputs/market_interests.png)